 One of the highlights of my childhood was the annual tradition of buying new shoes for the coming school year.
 My mother would dutifully take me to the shoe store, and the ritual would ensue which included picking out a new pair of shoes that were comfortable, durable, and fashionable, but most importantly affordable.
 Throughout my childhood, there were several changes in my shoes, but as I approached puberty I came to prefer high-top Reeboks and wore them for several years, completing the look with my blue jeans tightly rolled atop the shoes.
 However, no matter how loyal I was to a certain style of shoe, maturity required that I change the size.
 This annual tradition included putting on the new pair of shoes and walking, running, and jumping around the store in them, and then closing the sale by insisting that the old pair of shoes went into the box the new ones came in, and declaring “Thank you, I’m wearing these out!”
 Increasingly, like the shoes of my childhood, I’m finding myself growing out of some aspects of my Christian faith.
 But I don’t intend to go barefoot.

 The intellectual exercise of deconstruction is incredibly sexy these days, and sometimes when a word is overused it can also be robbed of its meaning.
 But the act of deconstructing faith, values, beliefs, or other artifacts of conventual wisdom shouldn’t be dismissed as a deconstruction of truth.
 It was Augustine who observed that “the truth is like a lion.
 You don’t have to defend it.
 Let it loose.
 It will defend itself.”
 Truth has nothing to fear from deconstruction tropes, and may even be bolstered by the activity.
 For instance, in an essay entitled “Sometimes Fairy Stories May Say Best What’s to be Said,” C.S.
 Lewis observed: “An obligation to feel can freeze feelings.
 And reverence itself did harm.
 The whole subject was associated with lowered voices; almost as if it were something medical.
 But supposing that by casting all these things into an imaginary world, stripping them of their stained glass and Sunday School associations, one could make them for the first time appear in their real potency?”
 Lewis’s point was that in order to connect the truth of Christianity to the larger context of reality, it is necessary, at times, to deconstruct the decorative accouterments of the faith.
 Doing so allows us to sneak past what Lewis called “those watchful dragons” that are the gatekeepers of society and culture.
 The act of deconstruction is an opportunity for access to larger worlds of influence.
-To be clear, we shouldn’t feign fanning the flames of doubt for mere appearances, because inauthentic displays designed to gain acceptance by others is anathema to its intentions.
+To be clear, we shouldn’t feign fanning the flames of doubt for mere appearances, because inauthentic displays designed to gain acceptance by others are anathema to its intentions.
 But rather, we should sincerely and intentionally test everything understanding that scrutiny is the friend of faith and not its antithesis.

 In ancient Israel, the prophet Samuel erected a rock commemorating a victory by Israel over its enemies.
 He called the rock “Ebenezer” which means “Stone of Help.”
 Samuel further commented on the meaning of the monument by saying that “The Lord has helped us thus far.”
 (1 Samuel 7:12) If you will grant me the liberty of translation, this sounds a lot like “so far so good” meaning that Samuel could only comment with certainty about what had already happened and couldn’t do so, at least not with the same certainty about the future.
 The imagery of an Ebenezer Stone as a reminder of what God accomplished on behalf of Israel was so iconic that Christians adopted it as a kind of symbol of hope.
 In 1758 the hymn writer Robert Robinson forever branded the term into Christian culture by including it in the song “O Thou Fount of Every Blessing” when he penned the lines: